kg-kartik/RoadX/README.md

 # RoadX
 RoadX Website

-A landing Page created for our hackathon idea, RoadX.
+A landing Site created for our hackathon idea, RoadX.